simonedimaria/simonedimaria.xyz/content/posts/IrisCTF-2025/webwebhookhook/index.md

 > Wait did I say "domain check bypass" and "url comparison" !?

-That's exactly what I said to myself while overthinking the challenge and I had the remembrance of a (quite strange) Java behavior that I barely read about in a random tweet months ago while doomscrolling on X, which pointed out how comparing two URL objects in Java triggers a DNS resolution 💀
+That's exactly what I said to myself while overthinking the challenge and immediately after I had the remembrance of a (quite strange) Java behavior that I barely read about in a random tweet months ago while doomscrolling on X, which pointed out how comparing two `URL` objects in Java triggers a DNS resolution 💀

 {{< twitter user="ChShersh" id="1832688521762496747" >}}

-**More of that is discussed at the end of the writeup.**
+**More of that is discussed at the end of the writeup [here](#extra).**

 At this point this enlightenment gave me a clear path to the resolution using **DNS rebinding**:
 - 1) submit to `/endpoint` a domain like `rbndr.us` that resolves to the IP of `example.com`.